ccat3z/stars/README.md

 * [civitai/civitai](https://github.com/civitai/civitai): A repository of models, textual inversions, and more
 * [johnagan/clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin): A webpack plugin to remove your build folder(s) before building
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
-* [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse): ClickHouse® is a free analytics DBMS for big data
+* [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse): ClickHouse® is a real-time analytics DBMS
 * [Kyligence/ClickHouse](https://github.com/Kyligence/ClickHouse): ClickHouse® is a free analytics DBMS for big data
 * [Altinity/clickhouse-operator](https://github.com/Altinity/clickhouse-operator): Altinity Kubernetes Operator for ClickHouse creates, configures and manages ClickHouse clusters running on Kubernetes
 * [ClosedXML/ClosedXML](https://github.com/ClosedXML/ClosedXML): ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
 It aims to provide an intuitive and user-friendly interface to dealing with the underlying OpenXML API.